top of page

 The Heart of Circle Work

-A Circle is an age-old way of gathering—where we sit together in shared space to listen, reflect, and honour each other’s stories.
+A Circle is an age-old way of gathering, where we sit together in shared space to listen, reflect, and honour each other’s stories.

 This is not a place for fixing, offering advice, or trying to solve problems.
+Instead, we practice deep listening, witnessing one another's stories, curiosity, and care.

 Together, we will honour the differences that shape us and the threads that connect us.

-It’s not a performance—but a quiet, powerful practice:
+It’s not a performance but a quiet, powerful practice:

 The practice of being, feeling, and belonging.